 The independent variable is the control right configuration after the acquisition.
 The allocation of control after merger is measured from three aspects: shareholders, board of directors and managers (Liu and Ma, 2014).
-Among them, the shareholder level is mainly measured by the proportion of equity obtained by the target enterprise; the board level is mainly measured by the proportion of the main enterprise in the board of directors of the target enterprise; and the manager level is mainly measured by the proportion of the main enterprise in the board of directors of the target enterprise; and the manager level is mainly measured by the proportion of the main enterprise in the managers replaced by the target enterprise in the managers.
+Among them, the shareholder level is mainly measured by the proportion of equity obtained by the target enterprise; the board level is mainly measured by the proportion of the main enterprise in the board of directors of the target enterprise; and the manager level is mainly measured by the proportion of the number of original managers replaced by the target enterprise in the managers.